 R v Alison Moss and David Webster (2017): Led by Andrew Robertson QC, prosecuted a couple who both received life sentences for murder.
 Webster pleaded guilty in November and Alison Moss was convicted after a trial lasting almost two weeks.
 Moss received Life Imprisonment with a minimum of 29 years and Webster received Life Imprisonment with a minimum of 24 years and 2 months.
 The case was reported on the BBC and ITV, as well as the Sheffield Star and Sheffield Telegraph.

-Appeal of Applied Language Solutions, 2013: Led by Mr. Ian Wade Q.C. and representing Applied Language Solutions in the Court of Appeal.
+Appeal of Applied Language Solution (2013): Led by Mr Ian Wade QC and representing Applied Language Solutions in the Court of Appeal.
 A successful appeal against the imposition of a third party wasted costs order made against the company, at Sheffield Crown Court.